Canto Robledo

-Canuto Cimental Robledo (January 19, 1913 – November 29, 1999) better known as Canto “TNT” Robledo (Robleto) was a Mexican-American professional boxer, trainer, & manager.
-Robledo was scheduled to face world bantamweight champion Panama Al Brown in late 1932 but during a tune up fight he was tragically left blind in both eyes.
+Canuto Cimental Robledo (January 19, 1913 – November 29, 1999) better known as Canto “TNT” Robledo (Robleto) was a Mexican-American professional boxer, trainer, and manager.
+Robledo was scheduled to face world bantamweight champion Panama Al Brown in late 1932 but during a tune up fight he was left blind in both eyes.
 After retiring from boxing for a few years Robledo became best known as being the only licensed blind boxing trainer in the history of the sport.
 He trained both amateur and professional fighters by what he called his "sense of touch” technique.

 Early life

 Canto Robledo was born Canuto Cimental Robledo on January 19, 1913.
 He was born in Tyrone, New Mexico a small town known for its copper mining.
 He is the third child of seven from Felipe and Soledad Robledo who immigrated from Cienega De Escobar, Durango Mexico during the Mexican Revolution.
 Canto’s father worked at the mines but in 1921 copper prices dropped thus closing the mines and eventually the town.
 In 1922 at the age of nine Canto & his family moved west to California to find better opportunities eventually settling in Pasadena, California.

 Canto attended Grover Cleveland Elementary and Washington Jr High School, the same schools where Jackie Robinson would later attend.
 He was an honor student and a superb athlete winning various awards in soccer & track, at age 13 he won the city championship in tennis.
 After completing the 9th grade Canto dropped out of school due to financial difficulties, he would work picking oranges from the nearby orange groves.
 He briefly trained boxing with his father for the sake of being able to defend himself, and in 1928 at Brookside Park after a scuffle with a bully a 15-year-old Canto was discovered by local Pasadena boxing promoter Morrie Cohan.